September 18th – November 3rd 2019

 We want to capture this moment of industrial past where the port was an interesting land / sea industry and note the wave of contemporary globalisation which has led to the next environmental phase.
 Now nature is reclaiming it’s waterway and flatlands.
 At low tides, the clay structures stand proud before the tidal surge ebbs and flows again.
 New drawings, sound art, poetry, and pottery will be mixed and created through experiencing and investigating this landscape together.

-The performance combines the sound–scape by Wai Wan with poetry readings from Nick Allen within the installation at the Studio Eleven Gallery.
+The performance combines the live sound–scape created from field recordings by Wai Wan and channelled through modular synthesis, with poetry readings from Nick Allen within the installation.